monsterkrampe/crystal/docs/generator.md

 3. `spec` directory

 The generator will create a spec file for each exercise, so you need to make sure that the spec directory is in place.
-Although there doesn't have to be any files in the directory, since the script will create one for you.
+Although there don't have to be any files in the directory, since the script will create one for you.
 If it is a file already so will the generator overwrite it.

 #### Things to note

-The script which grabs info from the toml file is quite sensative, writing the toml file in an incorrect way can brick the generator.
+The script which grabs info from the toml file is quite sensitive, writing the toml file in an incorrect way can brick the generator.

 Here are some examples of how you should **NOT** work with the toml file.

-Make sure that the uuid is the only thing inside of `[uuid]`, if there is for example an extra space so would that break it.
+Make sure that the uuid is the only thing inside of `[uuid]`, if there is, for example, an extra space so would that break it.
 Here is an example

 ```toml